How to Resolve Business Disputes with Arbitration or Mediation

 In today's business world, more and more contracts include arbitration and mediation as alternatives to litigation (court settlement of disputes).
 Some business contracts and employment agreements even require mandatory arbitration.

-Before you sign a contract which includes one or more of these two types of dispute resolution or you agree to resolve a business dispute using one of these processes, you should know more about them and the similarities and differences between them.
+Either of these dispute resolution processes may show up in a contract.
+Before you sign a contract that includes one or more of these two types of dispute resolution or you agree to resolve a business dispute using one of these processes, you should know more about them and the similarities and differences between them.

 How Does Mediation Work?